retypeapp/retype/pro/pro.md

 - [x] Retype is free to use for both commercial and open-source projects
 - [x] Retype Pro and Enterprise include extra  functionality
 - [x] Retype Pro and Retype Enterprise require a license key
-- [x] All keys include free version upgrades
+- [x] All license keys include free version upgrades
 - [x] After purchasing, your license key will be emailed to you
 - [x] See table below for details: